LordWorm1996/Rust/README.md

 # Rust
-A repository with all my Rust programs and projects
+Here you'll find all my JavaScript programs and projects that I have done over the years